jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 **soap-xml-request-handling** plugin to handle Request:

 1) `XSLT TRANSFORMATION - BEFORE XSD`: Transform the XML request with XSLT (XSLTransformation) before step #2
-2) `WSDL/XSD VALIDATION`: Validate XML request with its WSDL/XSD schema
+2) `WSDL/XSD VALIDATION`: Validate XML request with its WSDL/XSD schema (and optionnaly validate the `SOAPAction` header)
 3) `XSLT TRANSFORMATION - AFTER XSD`: Transform the XML request with XSLT (XSLTransformation) after step #2
 4) `ROUTING BY XPATH`: change the Route of the request to a different hostname and path depending of XPath condition